dysquard/pgpa/README.md

     <img src="https://raw.githubusercontent.com/dysquard/pgp/master/4.png"  width="380">
 </p>

-  When activation is done, you can plug out your phone.
+  When activation is done, you can plug out your phone.**If activation succeeded but then failed after pluging out phone, please try ActivateWifi.bat**

   **Reactivation is needed if your phone restarts.**